rdfostrich/article-jws2018-ostrich/content/storage.md

 {:#storage}

 In this section, we introduce a storage approach for storing multiple versions of an RDF dataset.
-We focus on the part of answering our research question on how to efficiently store and query RDF archives, as introduced in [](#introduction).
+We focus on <del class="comment">the part of</del> answering our research question on how to efficiently store and query RDF archives, as introduced in [](#introduction).
+<span class="comment" data-author="RV">what other parts are there then?</span>

 In order to handle VM, DM and VQ queries efficiently, our storage solution is a hybrid IC/CB/TB triple store, as introduced in last section.
+<span class="comment" data-author="RV">But that exact term wasn't mentioned, was it?</span>
 In summary, our approach consists of an initial dataset snapshot followed by a delta chain ([TailR](cite:cites tailr)), where this chain is compressed in B+Trees for TB-storage ([Dydra](cite:cites dydra)).
 Furthermore, we store additional metadata for improving lookup times ([HDT](cite:cites hdt)).
 Triple components are encoded in a dictionary for improved compression ([HDT](cite:cites hdt)) and we provide multiple indexes for different triple component orders ([RDF-3X](cite:cites rdf3x), [Hexastore](cite:cites hexastore)).
+<span class="comment" data-author="RV">What do the tool names in parentheses mean?
+Do you mean to write <q>as in TailR</q>?
+I like the refs, but the exact nature of the relationship should be clear.</span>
 [](#storage-overview) shows an overview of these main components, which will be explained in more detail in the following sections.
 We end this section with a description of two ingestion algorithms for this storage approach: one batch algorithm, which requires loading the versions in-memory,